Buy a Life Insurance Plan in a few clicks

 As the name suggests, the maturity benefit is the payout received by the policyholder if the life insurance policy matures, meaning it reaches the end of its term.
 This benefit is paid if the policyholder is still alive at the end of the life insurance term.

-Underwriting is the procedure where the insurance company evaluates your risk profile based on factors like health, lifestyle, and medical history.
-This assessment determines your insurability and premium rate.
+Underwriting is the procedure where the insurance company evaluates your risk profile based on factors like term insurance age limit, health, lifestyle, and medical history.
+This evaluation helps the insurer determine term insurance eligibility criteria, any specific terms of the policy, and the premium rates.
+For example, individuals with pre-existing health conditions may face specific coverage exclusions based on the level of risk they present.

 After your deductible has been met, you must pay coinsurance, which is the amount you pay to split the cost of covered services.
 Typically, a percentage represents the coinsurance rate.
 For instance, if the insurance provider pays 80% of the claim, you are responsible for 20%.